VCTLabs/vc_mipi_nvidia/yocto_migration_plan.rst

   + latest kirkstone LTS => kirkstone-l4t-r32.7.x
   + verify camera/user-app on each LTS branch

-* the above should be reasonably clean on current antmicro/capable_robot hardware
+* the above branches should be reasonably clean on current antmicro/capable_robot hardware
 * moving to newer meta-tegra and/or kernel branches *requires* either migrating or dropping TX2-class machine support